I love your creativity and enthusiasm but I’d like to point out the following.

 ‘Leave them alone’.
 What?
 Who is saying this?
 There’s no attribution!
 The reader may think you are breaking the fourth wall.
 Spike Milligan did it and he is dead now.
 I’m not sure if these two facts are related – but you may wish to reconsider this line.

-‘And they’ll come home’.
-‘Go’ home would be OK because that all seems perfectly natural.
-Though it does call into question ‘lost’ as that implies Bo is emotionally distressed but now there is no obvious reason why.
+‘And they’ll come home’ calls into question ‘lost’ as that implies Bo is emotionally distressed but now there is no obvious reason why.

 ‘Come’ home is fraught with problems.
 It implies that Bo lives with sheep in her house.
 This may cause children to think this is natural.
 I believe this could lead to legal/health and safety issues.

 ‘Wagging their tails’ works.
-No one’s going to be confused .
+No one’s going to be confused.
 However, by employing the unusual choice of words you imply something else – but neglect to clarify.
-Have the sheep removed their tails and have a choice of wagging them in front/to the sides/etcetera by some paranormal remote control?
+Have the sheep removed their tails and have a choice of wagging them in front/to the sides/etc. by some paranormal remote control?
 Have they unnaturally long prehensile tails?
 There’s a whole supernatural element needing to be developed.